Long-Sequence Recommendation Models Need Decoupled Embeddings

 \section{DARE: Decoupled Attention and Representation Embeddings}

-In the above analysis, we find that using projection matrices is insufficient to decouple the attention and representation.
-To this end, we propose to decouple these two modules at the embedding level; that is, we employ two embedding tables, one for attention ($\bm{E}^\text{Att}$) and another for representation ($\bm{E}^\text{Repr}$).
+With all eight normal decoupling models shown in Appendix~\ref{appendix:the_research_process_leading_to_DARE} failed, based on our analysis, we seek methods with enough capacity, hoping to completely resolve the conflict.
+To this end, we propose to decouple these two modules at the embedding level.
+That is, we employ two embedding tables, one for attention ($\bm{E}^\text{Att}$) and another for representation ($\bm{E}^\text{Repr}$).
 With gradient back propagated to different embedding tables, our method has the potential to fully resolve the gradient domination and conflict between these two modules.
-We introduce our model specifically in this section and verify its advantage by experiments in the next section.
+We introduce our model specifically in this section and demonstrate its advantage by experiments in the next section.